30+ Yard Tool Hacks That’ll Make Your Life Easier

 Try a garden rake instead of a hoe the next time you have to mix concrete.
 The rake won't splash as much water over the edge, and the tines do a good job of combining the water with the powder.
 With a hoe, you waste a lot of time just pushing powder around the tub.

-Add these bee-friendly plants to your yard, garden or balcony.
+Add these bee-friendly plants to your yard or garden.

 Turn an empty milk jug into a watering can